StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/unloading/SHOW_EXPORT.md

   - `FINISHED`: The export job has been successfully completed.
   - `CANCELLED`: The export job has failed.

 - `Progress`: the progress of the export job.
 The progress is measured in the unit of query plans.
 Suppose that the export job is divided into 10 query plans and three of them have finished.
 In this case, the progress of the export job is 30%.
-For more information, see ["Export data using EXPORT > Workflow"](../../../../unloading/Export.md#workflow).
 - `TaskInfo`: the information of the export job.

   The information is a JSON object that consists of the following keys: